Concepcion Arguello & Nikolai Petrovich Rezanov: A Presidio Love Story

 After the death of her beloved, Concepcion turned to the care of others for consolation.
 She looked after her parents and became involved in charity work throughout California and even as far as Guadalajara, Mexico.
 Though her family encouraged Concepcion to marry—and it is rumored she had many suitors—she chose instead to dedicate herself to God.
 Concepcion joined the Dominican sisterhood in Benicia, California, with which she remained until her death in 1857.

-Though doctor von Langsdorff’s journal documented the infatuation between Concepcion and Rezanov, it also acknowledged the possibility of ulterior motives for the union.
+Though doctor von Langsdorff's journal documented the infatuation between Concepcion and Rezanov, it also acknowledged that ulterior motives may have been responsible for the union.
 Indeed, the romance occurred at a time when Russia and Spain were competing for control of the northern Pacific coast.
-As von Langsdorff wrote, the marriage would ensure “A close bond would be formed for future business intercourse between the Russian American Company and the provincia of Nueva California.
+As von Langsdorff wrote, the marriage would ensure "A close bond would be formed for future business intercourse between the Russian American Company and the provincia of Nueva California.
 [Rezanov] therefore decided to sacrifice himself, by wedding Dona Concepcion, to the welfare of his country and to bind in friendly alliance Spain and Russia."

 Though von Langsdorff was not the only person to interpret the romance of Concepcion and Rezanov with a bit of cynicism, their story has nevertheless captured the imaginations of authors, painters, and historians through the centuries.
 It also inspired a famous Russian rock opera, Juno and Avos, as well as countless visitors to the Presidio today.

 Langelier, J.P., and Rosen, D.B..
 El Presidio de San Francisco: A History under Spain and Mexico, 1776-1846.
 NPS, 1992.